Serving Humanity Through Positive Social Change

 Online Masters of Arts in Counseling Degree

-Well respected across the world, the Wake Forest counseling program prepares students for rewarding careers in clinical mental health and school counseling, as well as nonprofit and human services administration.
-As a student in this program, you will have the opportunity to learn from some of the most recognized scholars and professional leaders in the counseling profession and to interact with other students committed to making a positive difference in the lives of others.
+Well respected across the world, the Wake Forest counseling program can prepare you for a rewarding career in clinical mental health and school counseling.
+Our online Master of Arts in Counseling will give you the opportunity to learn from some of the most recognized scholars and professional leaders in the counseling profession.
+You’ll also become part of a community of like-minded students.

-Why You Should Choose Wake Forest:
+Why You Should Choose Wake Forest University

 - The Spirit of Service: We embody the spirit of Pro Humanitate (for humanity), with an abiding commitment to serve others.

 - A Clinical Skills Focus: Become an exceptional counselor and human services professional by honing your counseling and clinical skills within our rigorous academic environment.

 - A Student-Centered Model: We focus on supporting your mastery of the core and specialty areas you need to make an impact as a counseling and human services professional.

 - A Commitment to Excellence: You will discover well-defined goals and objectives, a variety of learning experiences and an environment focused on quality.

 - A Path to Certification and Licensure: Graduates of the Master of Arts in Counseling program are eligible to take the National Counselor Examination for Licensure and Certification (NCE) which leads to certification as a Nationally Certified Counselor (NCC) by the National Board for Certified Counselors (NBCC).

 - A Reputation for Quality: Wake Forest is continuously recognized for its outstanding academic environment and challenging liberal arts curriculum.
 U.S. News & World Report has ranked us among the nation’s Best National Universities, as well as one of the “Best-Value” National Universities for offering high-quality education at a reasonable cost.